Scally-H/RedReactor/README.md

 # RedReactor
-Hi and welcome to the sample code and documentation for the Red Reactor.
+Hi and welcome to the sample code and documentation for the Red Reactor, the ultimate battery power supply for all your Raspberry Pi projects.

 The Red Reactor is designed to fit underneath your Raspberry Pi, leaving the 40-pin header free for all the sensors, displays and other gadgets that you want to use in your projects.
 With ultra-low stand-by power, and seamless transition even at high currents between the battery and external power, it ensures your data is safe and your design just keeps on working.
 A wide range of features enable you to quickly create a robust system, including accurate access to the battery voltage and current, simple ON button integration and RUN/RESET support, battery protection and carefully managed charging circuitry to maximise battery life.